Ministry of Health (Spain): Democratic period

 At the beginning of the 8th legislature, Elena Salgado assumed as Health Minister (2004–2007).
-With her, in 2004 the National Plan on Drugs, attached to the Ministry of the Interior, was shifted to the Ministry of Health.
+With her, in 2004 the National Drugs Plan, attached to the Ministry of the Interior, was shifted to the Ministry of Health.
 Eight months before the end of the legislature, the scientific Bernat Soria assumed the office of Health Minister.
 In the next legislature Soria was confirmed as Minister of Health and Consumer Affairs, and he was succeeded by Trinidad Jiménez in 2009 following a cabinet reshuffle.
 Under Jiménez Social Policy was returned to the health portfolio, including the Institute for the Elderly and Social Services (IMSERSO), previously under Education.

 Under minister Leire Pajín (October 2010-December 2011), responsibilities on equality issues were added to her duties, previously under a separate ministry of its own, and also assuming the Institute of Women and the Institute of Youth.
 At the beginning of the 10th legislature Ana Mato became minister and the Ministry assumed (only functionally) the Charles III Health Institute (which still belonged to the Ministry of Economy).
 In addition, in January 2014 the Spanish Agency for Food Safety and Nutrition and the National Institute for Consumer Affairs merged giving rise to the new Spanish Agency for Consumer Affairs, Food Safety and Nutrition.
 On 24 November 2014, Mato resigned after being implicated in the corruption case known as Gürtel.
 On 3 December 2014, Alfonso Alonso succeeded her.

 After the 2016 cabinet reshuffle, Dolors Montserrat was appointed Minister of Health and one of his first measures was to raise the rank of the Director of the National Transplant Organization to Director-General in order to strengthen this institution.
 Barely 1 year later after the assumption of Montserrat, the Güertel case that provoked the resignation of minister Mato also provoked in June 2018 the fall of the Rajoy government through a motion of no-confidence driven by the Leader of the Opposition Pedro Sánchez.
 After the success of the motion, Sánchez appointed Carmen Montón as Health Minister and the Ministry transferred the competences over equality to the Ministry of the Presidency.
 Montón also strengthen the consumers affairs competences by recovering the Directorate-General for Consumers Affairs and regained universal healthcare for undocumented immigrants.
 She resigned after three months in office after a degree scandal and María Luisa Carcedo succeeded her.
 Carcedo continued with the program established by Montón on fight against pseudosciences and recovering the Observatory of Women's Health.